TC2013/Roundtrip/README.md

   - Battery
     - Red: Charging the battery
 - To communicate with the pump, a CRC checksum must be appended to the bytestream.
+- TODO: Queue all GATT operations and execute them one at a time.
+Evidence suggests the lower layer GATT operations are not being queued and some will get dropped if you don’t handle this yourself.
+- TODO: After the initial device discovery, save the device’s MAC address.
+See BluetoothDevice.getAddress().
+Then, next time the user wants to connect, use that address to construct the BluetoothDevice object.
+See BluetoothAdapter.getRemoteDevice().
+This will bypass device discovery which can create a smoother user experience.